 Do you know a child on the autism spectrum?
 Are you concerned that your child is showing signs of autism?
-Talking Matters can provide assessment and therapy for children on the autism spectrum.
+Talking Matters can provide therapy for children on the autism spectrum.
 The word spectrum is used because children and adults show a wide range of skills, abilities and difficulties and while they share some similarities, no two are the same.
 For example, people on the spectrum can range from highly intelligent to intellectually disabled and from highly verbal to having no speech.

 They can also have very different needs in the way their bodies process sensory input from touch, smell, sound, vision and balance.
 People with autism have difficulties with social interaction and show repetitive behaviours and/or restricted interests.
 They may or may not have significant difficulties with communication skills and language, though their language skills may be somewhat unusual, and they have difficulties with using language in social interactions.
 Signs which indicate the possibility that a child may be on the autism spectrum include: